Linear preservers of copositive and completely positive matrices: Main Results

-Let us now try to answer Question \eqref{qn-1}.
-The general problem of determining the structure of {\it into} linear preservers of $COP_n$ or $CP_n$ seems very hard to tackle.
-However, an answer in the $n=2$ can be determined and this section is devoted to this.
-In the next section, we indicate a possible approach to determining the general structure, although very tedious even for small values of $n$.
-As pointed out in Lemma \eqref{(K_1,K_2)-nonnegative}, it is enough to consider Question \eqref{qn-1} when $K = CP_2$.
-We also infer from Theorem \eqref{thm-nonneg-char} that the problem reduces to determining $\text{Sem}(CP_2)$.
+\\ Let us now try to answer Question \eqref{qn-1}.
+The general problem of determining the structure of {\it into} linear preservers of $COP_n$ or $CP_n$ is very hard to tackle.
+As pointed out in Section \ref{sec-1}, an answer in the $n=2$ can be obtained and this section is devoted to this.
+In the next section, we indicate a possible approach to determining the general structure.
+As pointed out in Lemma \ref{(K_1,K_2)-nonnegative}, it is enough to consider Question \eqref{qn-1} when $K = CP_2$.
+We also infer from Theorems \ref{starting-thm} and \ref{thm-nonneg-char} that the problem reduces to determining $\text{Sem}(CP_2)$.
 The first result in this connection is the following.

 \begin{lemma} For $n \leq 4$, the following holds: $\text{Sem}(CP_n) = \text{Sem}(\mathcal{S}^n_+) \cap \text{Sem}(\mathcal{N}^n_+)$. \end{lemma}

 \begin{proof} Let $L \in \text{Sem}(CP_n)$.
 Then, there exists $A \in (CP_n)^{\circ}$ such that $L(A) \in (CP_n)^{\circ}$.
 Since $CP_n = \mathcal{S}^n_+ \cap \mathcal{N}^n_+$, we see that $(CP_n)^{\circ} = (\mathcal{S}^n_+)^{\circ} \cap (\mathcal{N}^n_+)^{\circ}$.
 Thus, the matrix $A \in (\mathcal{S}^n_+)^{\circ}$ such that $L(A) \in (\mathcal{S}^n_+)^{\circ}$ as well as $A \in (\mathcal{N}^n_+)^{\circ}$ with $L(A) \in (\mathcal{N}^n_+)^{\circ}$.
 This implies that $\text{Sem}(CP_n) \subseteq \text{Sem}(\mathcal{S}^n_+) \cap \text{Sem}(\mathcal{N}^n_+)$.
 This proves one inclusion.
 The other inclusion can be proved similarly. \end{proof}